 Your Sleepy Cat

-The sleep activity of cats, like that of people and many other mammals, is characterized by two patterns of brain activity.
+The sleep activity of cats, like that of people and many other mammals, is characterized by two main patterns of brain activity; non-REM (Rapid Eye Movement) sleep and REM sleep.
 This activity has been measured experimentally with an electroencephalograph (EEG) that records waves or pulses of brain activity on a graph.

-When awake, the cat's brain broadcasts little bunched-together irregular peaks.
-But when dozing, the cat's brain produces long, irregular waves called slow-wave sleep, which usually lasts 15 to 30 minutes total.
-As he dozes, a cat generally lies with his head raised and paws tucked beneath him.
-Sometimes he actually sleeps sitting up, in which case his muscles stiffen to hold him upright.
+When awake, the cat's brain broadcasts little bunched-together irregularly peaked waves.
+But when the cat transitions into non-REM sleep, the cat's brain produces long, irregular waves called slow-wave sleep, which usually lasts 12-15 minutes per sleep cycle.
+As he dozes in this phase, a cat may lay with his head raised and paws tucked beneath him or sometimes he actually rests sitting up , in which case his muscles stiffen to hold him upright.
 This way he's ready to spring into action at a moment's notice.

-When kitty moves from light into a deep sleep, his body relaxes; he stretches out and rolls to one side.
+When kitty moves from the light phase into a deeper REM sleep phase, his body relaxes; he stretches out and may roll to one side.
 His brain patterns change and the waves become smaller and closer together, and are very similar to his waking patterns.
-However, cats are fully relaxed and hard to awaken during deep sleep (referred to as "rapid sleep" because of the quick brain wave movement).
-This phase usually lasts only about five minutes, and the cat then returns to slow-wave sleep and thereafter alternates between the two until he finally wakes up.
-Interestingly, kittens fall directly into deep rapid sleep without this alternating pattern, until they're about a month old.
+This phase is known as REM sleep due to the observed patterns of eye movements during this phase.
+Cats are fully relaxed and slightly harder to awaken during deep sleep, though they will awaken easily if startled.
+This phase usually lasts only about 2-10 minutes, and the cat then returns to slow-wave sleep and thereafter alternates between the two phases until he wakes up.

 Cats and Dreams

 Cats exhibit the same stages of sleep as humans do, and humans dream during rapid sleep.
-Therefore many scientists assume cats dream just as humans do, but we can only guess the subject matter.
+Therefore many scientists theorize that cats dream just as humans do, but we can only guess the subject matter.
 When those paws twitch or cat-calls spill from the sleeping kitty, perhaps he's chasing dream mice!